100% Free Consultation (432) 233-0813

 Pursuing Compensation for Head Trauma & Traumatic Brain Injuries

-At Arnold & Itkin, we want to make sure that brain injury victims get the full medical care they need.
-This means more than covering the immediate hospital care and medications.
-It means helping victims and their families get the compensation they need for future, ongoing costs, such as physical therapy, occupational therapy, speech therapy, and other specialized needs you may have, such as neuropsychologists, social workers, and rehabilitation nurses.
-Our TBI attorneys want to make sure that you can get the expert care you need without having to worry about the cost.
+At Arnold & Itkin, we ensure brain injury victims receive the full medical care they need.
+This goes beyond covering immediate hospital care and medications.
+It involves helping victims and their families get compensation for future, ongoing costs, such as physical therapy, occupational therapy, speech therapy, and other specialized needs, such as neuropsychologists, social workers, and rehabilitation nurses.
+Our local TBI attorneys in Midland work to ensure you can obtain the expert care you need without worrying about the cost.

-Our Midland brain injury lawyers help clients nationwide and have recovered billions.
-We know how to get real results that set our clients up for better lives.
-We're ready to hear your story and discuss how we may be able to help you.
+Our Midland brain injury lawyers assist clients nationwide and have won more than $20 billion on their behalf.
+We know how to achieve results that set up our clients for better lives.
+We're ready to hear your story.

 Call (888) 493-1629 today to request your free consultation.
 There's no upfront cost to hire our brain injury lawyers.
 We only get paid if you do!